Carna Loch Sunart

 Wet times Alan Rankin at a bleak summit

-We topped out and as turned to enjoy the view we could see the familiar grey rain clouds heading our way.
+We topped out and as turned to enjoy the view we could see familiar grey rain clouds heading our way.
 The summit video and stills were hurriedly shot and then the rain hit.
 Willie was off like a shot heading back down the hill.
 I was not far behind him.
 The downhill technique was a mix of careful foot placement and sliding down grass and heather banks.
 We emerged on the shore-line some 50 meters from the dinghy, a damn fine job of ready reckoning by Willie.

-Back on the dinghy we shot back to Nordic Fulmar and the waiting hot tea and dry clothes.
+Once back on the dinghy we shot back to Nordic Fulmar and the waiting hot tea and dry clothes.

 The Isle of Carna provides the ideal place to escape with family, friends or alone.
 This private Scottish island gives a chance to reconnect with yourself, others and our abundant native wildlife in peace and seclusion whilst supporting our conservation projects and the local community.
 The island has been owned by the Milward-Towers families since 1881 and offers a range of accommodation, walking and wildlife watching tours on land and afloat.
 For more information is available on the island website.